 The food here is also some of the best of any airport lounge at this airport, plus it has showers, runway views, and loads of seating.
 Wi-Fi and power points are available to help you stay connected.
-During warmer months, there is an outdoor terrace which has a great view of the airport.
+During warmer months, there is an outdoor terrace that has a great view of the airport.

 2. Delta Sky Club in Concourse B

-The lounge in Terminal B is the top choice if you are flying domestic, as it is easy to access, stylish and spacious with a high ceiling, and it has plenty of good food and drinks.
+The lounge in Terminal B is the top choice if you are flying domestic, as it is easy to access, stylish, and spacious with a high ceiling, and it has plenty of good food and drinks.

 This lounge is located above the main Concourse B and is a huge 25,000 square feet in size with floor-to-ceiling windows on both sides, one side that looks towards downtown Atlanta.
 This is meant to be Delta’s busiest lounge, and with that, they have designed an extra special range of experiences for its lounge-goers.